S Corp filing: Tax information small business owners need to know

 Step One: Form an Entity

 The first step in creating an S Corp is to create an entity (if you haven’t already).
-Creating an entity is the process of registering your business in your state – either as an LLC or a corporation.
+You can create an entity by registering your business in your state as an LLC or a corporation.
 You can file the paperwork yourself or hire a third party, like Block Advisors, to assist you in creating and filing appropriate S Corporation status paperwork.

 Step Two: Get an Employer Identification Number (EIN)

-If you choose to form a new entity with Block Advisors, all of our packages include an EIN application, making it easy to check one more thing off of your list.
+If you choose to form a new entity with Block Advisors, all our packages include an EIN application, making it easy to check one more thing off your list.

 Step Three: Filing the S Election